sangammishra9557/face_recognition_aws_mail/README.md

-#  AWS  with machine learning for  face recognition
+#  AWS  ec3 and s3  automation with   face recognition